Fact Sheet D1

 Usually, you must give notice to the Assembly that you plan to move a motion on a future sitting day.
 You can also ask for leave to move a motion immediately, see ‘Moving a motion — By leave’ below for more.

 If you are not a minister you must give notice in writing.
-To do this, hand a copy of your notice of motion to the Clerks at the table before the Speaker calls for notices during formal business.
+To do this, hand a copy of your notice of motion to the Clerks at the table before the end of formal business.

 If you are a minister you must give notice of your motion verbally during formal business.
 You must also give a written copy of your notice to the Clerks at the table before the Speaker calls for notices.
 Once the Speaker calls for notices, seek the call to give your notice verbally, by reading it aloud.